Alex Hirsch

-Alexander Hirsch (born June 18, 1985) is an American animator, writer, producer, and voice actor.
+Alexander Hirsch (born June 18, 1985) is an American animator, director, writer, producer, and voice actor.
 He created the Disney Channel and Disney XD animated series Gravity Falls, and voiced its characters Grunkle Stan, Soos Ramirez, and Bill Cipher, among others.
 The show has won several BAFTA and Annie Awards.

 In 2016, Hirsch co-authored Gravity Falls: Journal 3 which debuted as a No. 1 New York Times Best Seller and remained on The New York Times Best Seller list for forty-seven weeks.
-In 2018, Hirsch wrote Gravity Falls: Lost Legends which also appeared on The New York Times Best Seller list.
+In 2018, Hirsch wrote Gravity Falls: Lost Legends which has also appeared on The New York Times Best Seller list.
 In 2024, Hirsch wrote The Book of Bill, which appeared on the Amazon and New York Times Best Seller's list.

 Early life and education

+Hirsch was born alongside his twin sister Ariel on June 18, 1985 in Piedmont, California.
 Hirsch's father is Jewish, but he was raised agnostic, celebrating both Christmas and Hanukkah.
 Between the ages of 9 and 13, Hirsch and his twin sister would go stay with their great-aunt (or "graunty") Lois, at her cabin in the woods during the summer.
 These experiences later served as Hirsch's inspiration for Gravity Falls.
 He graduated from Piedmont High School where, as a junior, he won the school's annual Bird Calling Contest in 2002 and appeared on the Late Show with David Letterman.

 Hirsch went on to attend the California Institute of the Arts (CalArts) where he created a variety of projects and short films including his senior film, Off The Wall, which combined animation and live action and "Cuddle Bee Hugs N'Such" with Adrian Molina, which was chosen by Nicktoons Network for their original series Shorts in a Bunch.
 He also spent the summer of 2006 in Portland, Oregon, storyboarding a later-scrapped animated film for Laika.
 He graduated in 2007 with a Bachelor of Fine Arts degree.